ResetXPDR/MSFS_AutoFPS/README.md

     - Automatic Settings Reduction
       - Optional and activated under marginal performance conditions to help improve FPS and reduce VRAM usage.
       - Only applicable to MSFS 2024, as existing MSFS 2020 functionality is considered acceptable and MSFS 2024 tends to experience VRAM overflow, where such setting reductions are intended to help alleviate, much more frequently.
-      - Not applicable to AutoTLOD mode with TLOD Base + disabled as it has no TLOD or FPS recovery mechanisms.
+      - Not applicable to AutoTLOD mode as it has no TLOD or FPS recovery mechanisms.
       - Default settings will be saved on flight session commencement and restored on completion.
       - Settings reduction will only function and show when in a flight session and the secondary compatibility test passed.
       - Automatically reduces settings if the current FPS falls below the target FPS and TLOD is already at a minimum.